Rationally Equivalent Points On Hypersurfaces In ${\mathbb P}^n$: Notes on algebraic invariants

 \section{Notes on algebraic invariants}

-We explain here some algebraic invariants from Hodge theory, some of which are used in \cite{V2}, and show that these invariants are the same thing as de Rham invariants, the latter not involving Hodge theory.
-First some notation.
+Here we give another construction of the invariants defined in \secref{COMVSECRCM} based on Hodge theory.
+These algebraic invariants from Hodge theory, some of which are used in \cite{V2}, are the same thing as de Rham invariants, the latter not involving Hodge theory.
+First let us fix some notations.
 For a $\BQ$-MHS $V$, we put $\Gamma(V) := \hom_{\rm MHS}(\BQ(0),V)$ and accordingly $J(V) := \Ext^1_{\rm MHS}(\Q(0),V)$.